 To open the Trigger Lock put the Key into the notches of the Trigger Lock Nut and un-screw it counter-clockwise (See Pictures 2 and 3).
 Remove the Trigger Lock Screw.

-2. To install the Trigger Lock on an side-by-side break-open shotgun put the Trigger Lock around the trigger guard (See Picture 4).
+2. To install the Trigger Lock on a single-barrel break-open shotgun put the Trigger Lock window on the shotgun locking lever and then slide the Trigger Lock around the trigger guard (See Picture 4).